EN|FR|RU

 – Valery Aleksandrovich, currently public figures from BRICS countries are developing a Declaration of Civil Society, which will be presented to the leaders of member countries of the association in October at the summit in Kazan.
 In your opinion, what should constitute its foundation?

-– We see how cynically and consistently the West departs from the principles of humanism laid down centuries ago.
+– We see how cynically and consistently the West moves away from the principles of humanism laid down centuries ago.
 It is obvious that Western civilization is completing its development cycle.
 It has given mankind tremendous achievements, but now we are seeing clear signs of the disintegration of Western civilization.
 Even 70 years ago, the great Russian-American sociologist Pitirim Sorokin foresaw such a finale.
 And his forecast coincides (in many details) with what is happening today: the degeneration of capitalism, the cult of consumption and pleasure, low culture.
 Plus digitalisation with its serious threats and risks…

 Now it is very important to answer the question of how to form a new view of the unity of countries of the world that meets modern conditions.
 Because without unity, without universal values, it will be impossible to overcome the split and create a more just and safer world.